Pine Script v6 Cheat Sheet: Operators, Functions, and Data Types

 After working with Pine Script for a while, here's what I've learned:

-- Start simple: Don't try to build a complex strategy on day one.
-Start with basic indicators and work your way up.
-If you're just getting started, this beginner's tutorial walks you through the fundamentals step by step.
+- Start simple: I tried building a multi-timeframe strategy on day one and it was a mess.
+Start with basic indicators.
+If you're new, this beginner's tutorial walks through the fundamentals step by step.

-xandy, usebuyPriceandsellPrice.
-Your future self will thank you. - Comment everything: Trust me, you'll forget what that clever bit of code does in a week.
+buyPriceandsellPricebeatxandyevery time.
+Your future self will thank you. - Comment everything: I regularly forget what my own code does two weeks later.
+Leave yourself notes.

-- Test with simple examples: Before applying complex logic, test with basic scenarios.
-Learn how to backtest properly to see if your ideas actually work.
+- Test with simple examples: Before running complex logic on live data, backtest with basic scenarios.
+Learn how to backtest properly to validate your ideas.

-- One thing at a time: Don't try to learn arrays, matrices, and custom types all at once.
+- One thing at a time: Don't try to learn arrays, matrices, and custom types all in one session.
+I spread it across a weekend.

 Website: Pineify